Skip to main content

 Points

-Export – save the current 2D and 3D points as text files, either comma-separated spreadsheet format or tab-separated sparse array format
+Export – save the current 2D and 3D points as text files, either comma-separated spreadsheet format (i.e. flat format) or tab-separated sparse array format

 Load – loads 2D and 3D points from text files in either of the Export formats.
 Useful for pulling data in from other programs